jenkins-zh/jenkins-cli/CONTRIBUTING.md

 We use [git-backup-actions](https://github.com/jenkins-zh/git-backup-actions/) to backup this repo into [gitee](https://gitee.com/jenkins-zh/jenkins-cli).

-## go-bindata
+## Develop Environment

-If you use MacOS and you don't have go-bindata, you can use command `brew install go-bindata` to install it
+If you want to involve in this project, you need to execute the following command: `make tools`